Table of Contents

 As a veteran with a small business, you need funding.
 This may include startup financing or money to purchase property, buy inventory, or pay employees, among other needs.

-Not only are there business loans to know about but also grants, government funding, and private business options.
+Small business loans could help, but grants, government funding, and private business options are also available.
 These funding sources could make a big difference to a veteran-owned business.
 Read on to learn what’s out there.

-Here are four loan programs aimed at veterans.
+Here are four loan programs available to veterans.

 1. SBA 7(a) Loan